 Here are the pros and cons.

 #2.
 One of the biggest drawbacks for Grammarly is that they only support English.
-Not so with WhiteSmoke, that is compatible with up to 55 different languages.
+Not so with the WhiteSmoke checker, which is compatible with up to 55 different languages.

 #3.
 WhiteSmoke has dedicated desktop apps if that’s your thing.
 They have browser extensions for Chrome, FireFox, Safari, and Opera.
 They even have a web-based version (that I prefer).
 All are simple and intuitive.